How to Create Responsive Tables in WordPress

 - A properly formatted HTML table.

-- A simple CSS ruleset that will be triggered when the display shrinks below a predetermined width.
+- A simple CSS ruleset will be triggered when the display shrinks below a predetermined width.
 This bit of CSS will rearrange the table rows into columns, hide the row of heading cells, and add the contents of the heading cells to each data cell.

 It’s important to note that the table must be properly formatted for this to work.